How to Retire Comfortably at 60 with $1 Million: 5 Proven Strategies

 The 4% Rule: A Classic Guideline

-For years, the “4% Rule” has guided how to retire at 60 with 1 million dollars.
+For years, the “4% Rule” has guided retirement planning.
 It suggests withdrawing 4% of your initial portfolio in year one, then adjusting for inflation annually.

 How it works: With $1,000,000, a 4% rate means $40,000 in year one.
 If inflation is 3% in year two, you’d withdraw $41,200, and so on.